gdtk-uq/gdtk/wish-list.rst

 Source code development
 ^^^^^^^^^^^^^^^^^^^^^^^
-+ Make ``identifyBlockConnections`` in *prep.lua* smart enough to connect gas and solid blocks if their corners coincide.
 + Update spatial derivative evaluation in solid domain to emulate that in the gas domain.
 + Extend gas/solid block connections to all orientations in 2D.